 It carried a freight haul of hazardous materials in May 2001, just four months prior to the 9/11 disaster in the World Trade Center in New York City that stopped with whole world.
 Back in May, though, we thought Ohio was going to blow up!

-Crazy Eights traveled on its own at up to 47 mph for almost 2 hours from near Toledo to 55 miles northwest of Columbus.
+Crazy Eights traveled on its own at up to 47 mph for almost 2 hours from near Toledo to 55 miles northwest of Columbus, not far from Kenton.
 It carried a chemically hazardous load in two cars.
 It was stopped by the efforts of three train men and that story became Unstoppable, the movie.

 The Crazy Eights Incident